-How do you end a Skywalker saga born 42 years ago?
-While also drawing to a close the timeline of a new set of characters born five years ago?
-This is a challenge that Star Wars Episode XI: The Rise of Skywalker never quite manages to circumnavigate.
-Ultimately creating a frenetic and somewhat muddled and disappointing end to the Skywalker legacy.
-One that while fun and emotional in places, lacks the spark of ingenuity and creativity that the previous instalments promised.
-While equally feeling rushed and ‘fan’ driven after the criticism of The Last Jedi.
+How do you end the Skywalker saga, born 42 years ago, while drawing to a close a timeline of new characters born five years ago?
+In the case of Star Wars Episode IX: The Rise of Skywalker, the answer to this question is somewhat messy and disappointing.
+While fun and emotional in places, Episode IX lacks the spark of ingenuity and creativity that the previous instalments promised, ultimately offering a conclusion that feels rushed and fan driven.

-As stated above this is a spoiler free review, therefore I will not indulge in major plot points.
-However, one that many will have anticipated as being a spoiler is in fact announced as already having happened in the opening credits.
-With Emperor Palpatine (Ian McDiarmid) back to ensure the galaxy in once more engulfed in a new empire.
+As this is a spoiler-free review, I will not indulge in the discussion of any significant plot points.
+However, one plot point many anticipated is announced as having happened in the opening credits as Emperor Palpatine (Ian McDiarmid) returns to finish the job he started in Episode I.

 Director: J.J.
 Abrams